Planning for Excursions and Incursions with Neurodivergent Students

 Webinar Summary

 This webinar focuses on proactive planning that supports participation, regulation, and inclusion before challenges arise.
-Rather than reacting to distress on the day, Lydia Meem guides educators through practical ways to anticipate sensory, social, and cognitive demands and put supports in place early.
+Rather than reacting to distress on the day, neurodivergent clinical psychologist Lydia Meem encourages educators to anticipate common concerns students have when their routine changes, and to put supports in place early, so students understand what's happening and can confidently join in.

-Designed for classroom teachers, learning support staff, and school leaders, this session helps schools move away from last-minute adjustments and towards thoughtful, student-centred planning that benefits neurodivergent learners—and often improves the experience for everyone involved.
+Designed for classroom teachers, learning support staff and school leaders, this session helps schools move away from last-minute adjustments and towards thoughtful, student-centred planning that benefits neurodivergent learners and often improves the experience for neurotypical students too.

 This Webinar Covers